HamiltonRenteria/Newshore_Test/README.md

 * Frontend
 The Frontend part was implemented in Angular, a simple application that is responsible for consuming the API that was implemented in the Backend, sending as parameters Origin and Destination, this in order to query the flights and routes associated with the request.

+The project solution is in the Dev branch, both the Backend and Frontend parts.